Gianlu01k/sudoku_solver/README.md

 ### What sudoku_solver can do
 sudoku_solver v1.00 can solve easy and medium difficulty sudoku, read a 9x9 matrix from keyboars whith a simple value-x-y input or read the matrix from the matrix_file.txt.
-For now the app uses 0 instead of the empty cell -this semplifies comparisons and searches of numbers-.
+For now the app uses 0 instead of the empty cell, this semplifies comparisons and searches of numbers.
 Will be updated in next versions.

 ### Manager class
 ###### Functions: